 - Two Year Manufacturer’s Warranty.

 - Detailed Size Chart for a better fit.

 - Velcro Lashes optimized for an ergonomic fit.

 - Best for wide feet.

 - DELTA Spikes may look out-of-place when street-riding

-Buying Guide (The Best Sneakers For Cycling)
+Buying Guide (The Best Non Cycling Shoes For Cycling)

-Choosing Cycling Shoes (Best Sneakers For Cycling)
+Choosing Cycling Shoes (Best Shoes For Cycling)

-Shoes, just like any other product, are best-chosen with consideration to the specific objectives they are going to be used for.
+City bike shoes or road bike shoes, just like any other product, are best-chosen with consideration to the specific objectives they are going to be used for.
 As an extension of your feet, your performance, and a potential hazard or protective gear, it is essential to ensure that there are no compatibility issues with the shoe.